k98kurz/tapescript/docs.md

 ## OP_POP1 - 7 - x07

-Read the next byte from the tape, interpreting as an unsigned int; remove that many items from the queue and put them in the cache at key b'P' (can be put back onto the queue with @P).
+Read the next byte from the tape, interpreting as an unsigned int; remove that many items from the stack and put them in the cache at key b'P' (can be put back onto the stack with @P).

 Aliases:
 - POP1

 ## OP_SIZE - 8 - x08

-Pull a value from the queue; put the size of the value onto the queue as signed int.
+Pull a value from the stack; put the size of the value onto the stack as signed int.

 Aliases: